History of St. Vincent's

 Honoring History into the Future

-Today, St. Vincent’s continues its mission of the work of the Daughters of Charity and their commitment to serve the sick and poor of Bridgeport.
+Today, St. Vincent’s continues its mission of carrying on the work of the Daughters of Charity and their commitment to serve the sick and poor of Bridgeport.
 St. Vincent’s Medical Center is a licensed 473-bed community teaching and referral hospital with a Level II trauma center and a 76-bed inpatient psychiatric facility in Westport.
 The Medical Center offers a full range of inpatient and outpatient services with regional centers of excellence in cardiology, surgery, cancer care, orthopaedics, family birthing, behavioral health, and an array of specialized services.

-A member of Ascension Health, St. Vincent’s Health Services includes the Medical Center, St. Vincent’s Behavioral Health Services, St. Vincent’s College, St. Vincent’s Special Needs Services, and St. Vincent’s Medical Center Foundation.
+A member of Ascension Health, St. Vincent’s Health Services includes the Medical Center, St. Vincent’s Behavioral Health Services, St. Vincent’s Special Needs Services, and St. Vincent’s Medical Center Foundation.
 In 2010, the Medical Center broke ground on the Elizabeth M. Pfriem SWIM Center for Cancer Care, the renovated and expanded Michael J. Daly Emergency Department.